 - OD Dissertation for fourth-year mathematics undergraduates.

 The group welcomes applications for postgraduate study, which would be based either in the Mathematical Institute or the History Faculty, depending on the interests and background of the applicant.
-Avenues for study include the new MSc in Mathematical Sciences (OMMS, as part of which it is possible to write a historical dissertation), the MSc or MPhil in History of Science, Medicine and Technology, or a DPhil in the History of Mathematics.
+Avenues for study include the MSc or MPhil in History of Science, Medicine and Technology, or a DPhil in the History of Mathematics.
 Prospective applicants are encouraged to contact either Dr Christopher Hollings (Mathematical Institute) or Dr Benjamin Wardhaugh (History Faculty) to discuss options.